andyclymer/minikbd/Hardware/README.md

 - “One rotary encoder and two keyboard keyswitches”

 ## Buying it
 Build one yourself!
-A batch of MiniKbd circuit boards has been made, and they're available for sale at $6 each.
-[Contact me directly](http://www.andyclymer.com) if you'd like one!
+A batch of MiniKbd circuit boards has been made, and they'll be available soon.
+In the mean time [Contact me directly](http://www.andyclymer.com) if you'd like one!

 ## Parts List
 The full list of parts for each of the three configurations along with a buying guide can be found in the [Parts List](./PartsList.md) file in this directory.